Testosterone, Free Testosterone and Oestradiol Blood Test

 How to prepare for your test

 Prepare for your Testosterone, Free Testosterone and Oestradiol Blood Test by following these instructions.
-Take your sample between 6am and 10am.
+Please take your sample before 10am.
 Take this test two to five days after the start of your period, ideally on day three.
 It can be taken any time if you do not have periods.
-Avoid taking a finger-prick sample from a finger used to apply hormone gels/pessaries/patches in the past 4 weeks.
-Use gloves to apply these.
+Hormonal contraception can affect this test, taking a break from this and using barrier contraception will give more accurate results.
+If you use hormone gels, pessaries, patches, or tablets, we strongly recommend selecting a venous sample to minimise contamination sometimes seen with finger-prick tests.
+Otherwise, administer any hormone supplements using gloves, and make sure your fingers have not been in contact with hormone supplements for at least four weeks before taking the test.
+Hormones can be absorbed deep within the skin even after minimal contact and remain there for weeks despite vigorous handwashing.
 Do not take biotin supplements for two days before this test, discuss this with your doctor if it is prescribed.
-Hormonal contraception can affect the results of this test.
-Taking a break from this and waiting for your periods to restart before your blood test will give more accurate results.

 FAQs